Logo Futurismo

 Following the EN1-1A, the journey takes approximately:

-• Bus: 38 minutes — although the journey on this form of transport only takes 38 minutes, you should allow another 35 minutes on foot.
-In other words, this journey takes a total of 1 hour and 13 minutes;
+• Bus: 38 minutes — although the journey on this form of transport takes only 38 minutes, you should allow an additional 35 minutes on foot.
+In other words, this journey takes a total of 1 hour and 13 minutes.

 You can make this journey on foot, but you should expect to spend approximately 4 hours and 15 minutes walking along the Estrada Regional do Pópulo.